ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 Or configure WSJT-X to log directly to this directory.

+### 4. Install Python

-### 5. Start the Web Server
+### 6. Start the Python Web Server.

-The application requires a local web server due to CORS restrictions.
+The application uses a very minimal and simple local Python web server that the webpage on poet 8000 and on port 8001 that due handles the CORS restrictions that happens when uploading your log .adi file to QRZ.com.
+This all happens in the background.

 **Python 3:**
 ```bash